dscpe/dscpe.github.io/about.md

 The Data Service Continuing Professional Education (DSCPE) fills a much-needed gap in professional development of practicing librarians.

 The objective of this professional education is to train and develop a community of data service librarians.
-The curriculum is designed as an eight-week online intensive learning experience geared towards preparing working professionals to provide needed data services.
+The curriculum is designed as an eight-week online intensive learning experience geared toward preparing working professionals to provide needed data services.
 The DSCPE course delivery will involve online live sessions, remote self-paced learning, guest speakers, and capstone site mentors.

 <br>